Alejandro Carrascosa: Sightings

 Though never confirmed, Ramón Wanlass claimed to have seen Carrascosa during a visit to Cartagena in 1933.
 Xul Solar also believed that he ran into him in a book store in Havana in 1941.

 A different theory is that an unidentified body found a year after Carrascosa's disappearance actually belonged to the young writer.
 The body was found in Corrientes, on the grounds of an abandoned Jesuit church.
 It was decomposed beyond the point of identification, but was believed to be the victim of a stabbing.
 No suspects were ever identified.

 Writing

-Alejandro Carrascosa was the author of one book of poems, Febrero, Enero (English: February, January), and several short stories, all published after his disappearance.
-His short story, "El hijo desafortunado" (English: "The Unfortunate Son"), was published five years after his disappearance and there are many unsupported theories that it is actually an early Borges effort at short fiction published under Carrascosa's name.
+Alejandro Carrascosa was the author of one book of poems, Febrero, Enero ('February, January'), and several short stories, all published after his disappearance.
+His short story, "El hijo desafortunado" ('The Unfortunate Son'), was published five years after his disappearance and there are many unsupported theories that it is actually an early Borges effort at short fiction published under Carrascosa's name.